sjmulder/rng/README.md

 Line numbers go up from 1 relative to the start of input, and down from -1 relative to the end of input.

-Use of negative line numbers, overlapping ranges, or backtring ranges causes the file to be buffered in its entirety.
+Use of negative line numbers, overlapping ranges, or backtracking ranges causes the file to be buffered in its entirety.

 ## Examples